Ann-Katrin Berger: Club career

 In April 2024, it was announced that Berger had signed a one-year contract with an option for an additional year with Gotham FC.
 In September she extended her contract till 2026.
 In November 2024, Berger was ranked 25th, as the best goalkeeper worldwide by ESPN, in a list of the “Top 50 soccer players of 2024.”
 She was named NWSL Goalkeeper of the Year.

 On 25 May 2025, she started in the 2025 CONCACAF W Champions Cup final against Tigres, where Gotham won 1–0 to become the inaugural winners of the competition.

+On 22 November she won the NWSL Championship with Gotham.

 International career

 Berger received her first call-up to the Germany national team in November 2018.
 She made her national debut on December 1, 2020 in the Euro 2022 qualifier against the Republic of Ireland.

 She was named in the squad for Euro 2022, but did not play, as Germany finished as runners-up.
 In July 2023, she was named in the squad for the 2023 World Cup.
 She made no appearances and for the first time ever, Germany got knocked out after the group stage.

 In July 2024, she got selected for the squad for the 2024 Summer Olympics and was promoted to the new number one for this tournament.
 During the penalty shootouts in the quarter-finals against Canada, she saved two shots from Ashley Lawrence and Adriana Leon before scoring the decisive penalty which qualified her nation to the semi-finals.
 In the bronze match against Spain she deflected a penalty in the ninth minute of added time and played a big part, why Germany won the bronze medal.

+On 12 June 2025, Berger was called up to the Germany squad for the UEFA Women's Euro 2025.
 In the Women's Euro 2025 quarter-finals against the French national team she made several crucial saves and scored herself in the subsequent penalty-shoot-out.
 She was officially named "the player of the match."
 The Guardian called her save in the 103rd minute as "one of the all-time great European Championship saves ever," and the German media ennobeled her as the "hero of an epic evening."
+The subsequent semi-final against Spain was lost 0-1.
+The conceded goal, scored by Aitana Bonmatí in extra time shortly before the end, was facilitated by a positional error by Berger.
+She took full responsibility for this, which was praised by the media as a remarkable reaction.